Pruvendo/tvm-preprocessed-wallet-audit/AUDIT.md

 ## Workflow analysis

-The detailed workflow analysis provided above demonstrated that works correctly and provides the comprehensive for all the input parameteres, including the security ones.
+The detailed workflow analysis provided above demonstrates that the contract works correctly and provides the comprehensive checks for all the input parameteres, including the security ones.

 ## Attack analysis